jython/book/chapter11.rst

 Resource".
 Just type (part of) the file name you want to jump to and PyDev will search on every package and directory of your open projects.

+Now that you have many files, note that you don't need to necessarily have the file you want to run opened and active on the editor.
+Every script you run (using the procedure in which you need to be editing the program and then press ``Ctrl + F11``) the IDE will remember that such script is something you are interested in running and will add it to the "Run History".
+You can access the "Run History" on the main menu under :menuselection:`Run -> Run History`, or in the dropdown button located in the main toolbar, along the green "play" icon.
+In both places you will find the latest programs you ran, and many times using this list and selecting the script you want to re-run will be more convenient than jumping to the script on the editor and then pressing ``Ctrl + F11``.

 Finally, the IDE internally records an history of your "jumps" between files, just like a web browser do for web pages you visit.
 And just like a web browser you can go back and forward.
 To do this, use the appropriate button on the